open-cider/tax-collector-game-example/README.md

-# unity3d-example
+# Tax Collector Game Example
-Implementing the Summary Data API in a small game
+Implementing the Summary Data API in our Example "Tax Collector" Game.